The Art of the Tour

 Closing the Sale

 Suggest offering limited-time discounts or bonuses for early bookings for example, you could offer $500 Off the booking deposit if you book with us within 24 hrs.
 Offer a 3-day window to receive a lesser discount.
-Offer a perk or a give-away something that doesn't cost you money, like offering free some rental items from your inventory, like linen or centerpieces.
+Offer a perk or a give-away something that doesn't cost you money.
+Offer a free rental item from your inventory, like linens or centerpieces.
 You could also offer an extra in-house service or anything that doesn't cost money to provide.

 Ask for their business...Here are some subtle but direct ways to ask for the sale without being pushy